Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     - for a single layer: per-channel error is then reported

 This is accessible using the `measure_layer_quantization_error
-<../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_layer_quantization_error>`__ API
+<../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_layer_quantization_error>`__ API.
-and quantization error is then computed independently for each layer or channel.
+The quantization error is then computed independently for each layer or channel accordingly.
 The cumulative error, that is the error propagated from the input to each layer, is computed with the `measure_cumulative_quantization_error
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.measure_cumulative_quantization_error>`__
 dedicated API.
 Both APIs will return a python dictionary containing the metrics that can be